EHRI-BE/ehri-be-website/content/services.md

 ---

 {{< intro >}}
-Below are some of the innovative services created by EHRI for use by all:
+Below are some of the innovative services created by EHRI accessible to all:
 {{< /intro >}}